 Another way to protect your device when using public Wi-Fi is to make sure the websites you visit are secure, use a firewall or set up a virtual private network (VPN).

-Interested in starting a cybersecurity degree?
+Interested in what you can do with a cybersecurity degree?
 Visit Herzing University’s website to learn more about our cybersecurity program!